rexso/linal.js/README.md

     * transposed - returns the transposed version of the matrix

 ## Building
-To initialze the build environment, and install the required node modules:
+To initialize the build environment, and install the required node modules:
 >npm install

 To run JavaScript validation, and build the ***linal.min.js*** minimized version: